White House Security Breaches Fast Facts

 The Secret Service is in charge of White House security.

-According to the White House Historical Society, Thomas Jefferson was the first to put a fence around the White House.
-Over the years, the fence has been updated and fortified, with the wrought-iron fences of the 19th century replaced in the 1930s by a steel fence with tall bronze spears atop it.
+According to the White House Historical Society, US President Thomas Jefferson was the first to put a fence around the White House.
+Over the years, the fence has been updated and fortified, with the wrought-iron fences of the 19th century having been replaced in the 1930s by a steel fence with tall bronze spears atop it.
 The current fence is about seven feet tall.
-There are plans to install a taller one in 2018.
+There are plans to install a taller one.

 Security became especially tighter during World War II.
 After a truck-bomb attack on the US Marine barracks in Lebanon in 1983, low concrete walls were put up around the White House.
 Bollards - sturdy, vertical posts that can stop vehicles - were added a few years later.